-Aside from the common problems every creative entrepreneur faces – such as inconsistent finances and self-doubt – there’s also the dilemma that every creative will, at some point of their career, have to face.
+Aside from the common problems every creative entrepreneur faces – such as inconsistent finances and self-doubt – there’s also the dilemma that every creative will, at some point in their career, have to face.
 Some will drown in it without even noticing, others will spot it right away.
-Either way, it’s something you need to address the moment you notice it, or risk getting lost in the interwoven relationship of your creative hustle and the business of survival.
+Either way, it’s something you need to address the moment you notice it or risk getting lost in the interwoven relationship of your creative hustle and the business of survival.

 We’re talking about the dilemma of balancing your passion with your practical needs, otherwise known as the creative hustle.
 Being able to keep writing poems or keep painting or keep designing portfolios, while at the same time making money from it to pay your bills, isn’t always easy.
 It is easy, however, to fall into the trap of valuing the money you make more than the passion you put into your creative work.
-Believe it or not, when you start becoming less passionate about your creative hustle, when you create just for the sake of creating and you become fixated on the cash, people will notice.
+Believe it or not, when you start becoming less passionate about your creative hustle when you create just for the sake of creating and you become fixated on the cash, people will notice.
 Your business will be at risk.
 We did some digging and asked a few artists in various creative fields how they deal with this inevitable issue.
 Here’s what we found:

 Remember that your art is a piece of you

 This may sound corny, but your art is a piece of you.
 Keep in mind that in the creative industry, you are selling your work, something nobody else can do but you.
 This is not something you can just hire someone to do if you’re feeling tired or uninspired.
 During those times, it’s your duty to yourself to circle back to why you chose this path in the first place.
 One of the common mistakes creative business owners make is that they let the money inspire them.
 Always, always keep in mind that it’s your creativity and passion that put you in the business.
 If you lose value in those two, the artist in you will slowly fade and your creative business will invariably come to an end.